mouseless/governance/roles.md

   public repositories
 - **Member**: People with legal binding who work for customer projects within the collective
-- **Owner**: Responsible for the things that are not, or cannot, delegated to members or contributors
+- **Owner**: Responsible for the things that are not, or cannot be, delegated to members or contributors

 ## Rules to Follow